 - In America, Duke University amended its honour code in 2011 to state "the unauthorised use of prescription medication to enhance academic performance" was a form of cheating.

-It is true that many students in the UK currently consume illegally acquired pharmaceutical 'smart drugs' to help them with study performance, including 'bootleg' pharmaceuticals (such as Modafinil sold online illegally) and experimental pharmaceuticals (such as Noopept).
+It is true that many students in the UK currently consume pharmaceutical 'smart drugs' found online to help them with study performance, including 'bootleg' pharmaceuticals (such as Modafinil sold online illegally) and experimental pharmaceuticals (such as Noopept, also not legal to sell in the UK).
 Or they may have procured legal pharmaceutical Modafinil by purchasing it from someone with a prescription, but who sold it to them illegally as a 'study drug'.